SkylineCommunications/dataminer-docs/connector-help/connector_help/SpacePath_Communications_SPC1100.md

 ### Initialization

-The driver does not require credentials, so setting it up is rather straightforward.
+The connector does not require credentials, so setting it up is rather straightforward.
 To make sure the device can be polled, define the port where the device can be found.

 ### Redundancy